10 Ways to Protect Senior Executives from Phishing Attacks

 It’s Friday evening.
 Monday’s senior management presentation still needs a little polish, and you need to practice.
 You open up Outlook and email it to your personal account.

 Congratulations!
-You just sent sensitive corporate information outside your organization’s security umbrella.
+You just sent sensitive corporate information outside your organization’s security umbrella and may have jeopardized data protection and privacy.

 You haven’t changed your personal email password in the last ten years.
 It’s your birthday and initials backward — easy to remember for you, your ex, and your kids.
 When Gmail asked you to enable two-factor authentication, you disabled the notice instead.
 That presentation’s information is only as secure as your personal email account.